The Certified Local Government Program

 Communities interested in becoming a Certified Local Government must submit an application to the Kentucky Heritage Council.
 For an application and State CLG Manual, see the Related Content box to the right.

 Historic Preservation: Saving Place is a historic preservation video starring Northern Kentucky’s favorite celebrity, Nick Clooney.
 Watch as he and others describe the significance of historic places in their communities, the benefits of living and owning a business in a local historic district, and the importance of historic preservation in Northern Kentucky and throughout the Commonwealth.
-This video was produced in 2011 by Barking Fish Lounge and funded by the city of Bellevue with the assistance of a Certified Local Government grant, provided by the National Park Service and U.S. Department of the Interior and administered by the Kentucky Heritage Council.
+This video was produced in 2011 by Barking Fish Lounge and funded in partnership by the Covington Urban Design Review Board and Bellevue Historic Preservation Commission with the assistance of a Certified Local Government grant, provided by the National Park Service and U.S. Department of the Interior and administered by the Kentucky Heritage Council.

 ||For More Information